MassPaol/SOEN-345-Project/README.md

    git clone https://github.com/MassPaol/SOEN-345-Project.git
    cd SOEN-345-Project
    ```
 3. **Firebase Setup**: The project relies on Firebase services.
-Ensure that the `google-services.json` file is correctly placed in the `app/` directory (it is included in the project structure) to allow connection to the Firestore Database and Authentication services.
+Ensure that the `google-services.json` file is correctly placed in the `app/` directory (it is included in the submission zip) to allow connection to the Firestore Database and Authentication services.

 ## How to Run the App (Using Android Studio)
 1. Open **Android Studio**.